MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 zone_pivot_groups: selection-azure-ai-search
 ---

-# BYO AI Search index with the Azure AI Search tool
+# Use an existing AI Search index with the Azure AI Search tool
 ::: zone pivot="overview"

 Use an existing Azure AI Search index with the agent's Azure AI Search tool.